 - Add the oregano, parsley, and spices, splitting each equally between the two crocks.

-- Pour a cup of beef broth over the contents of the crock, and cover.
+- Pour half cup of beef broth over the contents of each crock, and cover.

-- Heat on low 6 or 7 hours.
+- Heat on low 6 or 7 hours/high 4-5 hours.
 Turn the slow cooker off.

 - Buy ingredients when they are on sale; specially the meats and spices.
 If you can afford to stock up at that time, do so to be prepared for future meals.